 _framesin order to find the data, which corresponds to the processing result in

 framefield of the

 Worker::DrawingDatastructure contains the pointers to RGB frame data and depth frame data, as well as depth frame parameters (width, height, etc.).
-For convenience, we'll create the references
+For convenience, create the references

 const QImage& color_image,

 const pbio::DepthMapRaw& depth_optionsto refer to these data.
 The RGB image and depth map will be displayed in